 In this example we want to obscure the name 'Wilhelm Korte' on the scanned page with a new name 'Hans Keppler'.

 The new text is shown in red due to the Show changed text in: preference.
-See "Show changed text in:" on page 225.
+See "Default Editing Tool" on page 244.

 When placed on top of the existing scanned name, both names are visible.